Prom12/AuctionSystemJava/README.md

 ## Run

-To run code follow java running process although, In "client.java" change path to the location of your file precisely where "all.poilcy" is
+To run code follow java running process although, In "client.java" change path to the location of your file precisely where "all.policy" is